Saturday, November 2, 2013

 And right now it’s quarter-past three.

-Sometimes I suspect it’s a practical joke
+Sometimes I suspect it’s a practical

 That’s designed just to mystify me.